evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
 - **LED Matrix Headlights with Laser Technology:** Also available as an option, these headlights combine the adaptive features of the LED Matrix system with laser technology for enhanced brightness and range, offering superior illumination and safety.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The BMW iX xDrive50 includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The BMW iX xDrive50 features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems